ibm-cloud-architecture/denim-compute/book/docs/usecase/baca-scenario-walkthrough.md

 As this scenario builds on the [main scenario](./resources/denim-compute-scenario-walkthrough.pdf), it is recommended that a reader familiarises themselves with that first.
 In that document repair estimates are solicited from 4 repair shops (page 36) and we see work items in the BAW Process Portal.

-We are going to show that one of those repair shops (highlighted below) will in parallel send a PDF that will be automatically processed by BACA, and if successful, then the work item in Process Portal will be cancelled.
+We are going to show that one of those repair shops (highlighted below) will in parallel send a PDF that will be automatically processed by BACA, and if successful, then the work item in Process Portal will be canceled.
 ![](images/baca-scenario1.png)

 As the scenario will interact with a Node.js micro-service deployed on the OCP cluster, we first look at the `baca-mediator-app` project that uses a deployment config named `rhocp-baca-mediator`.